-This is the worst argument to make, because keto has been the best thing I have ever done for diabetes!
+This is the worst argument to make because keto has been the best thing I have ever done for diabetes!

 Before going on Keto, I was using 100 units of insulin daily, I was taking 3 oral medications for diabetes.
 My blood sugar was not terrible, but also not that good.
 My HBA1C was 7.8.

 After Keto?
 Over the past 8 months, one by one, all of my oral medications for diabetes have been eliminated.
 My insulin usage has steadily gone down over the months, to the point that starting on February 17, 2017, I am now not using any insulin.
 So, I am not using any type of medication for diabetes.
 My HBA1C?
-Last test it was 5.5, which is considered “normal”.
+The last test was 5.5, which is considered “normal”.

 Everything seems good